-Given the state of the world right now, we need video games more than ever to entertain and enlighten us.
-Luckily, the release train isn't stopping in 2021.
+Given the state of the world of late, we need video games more than ever to entertain and enlighten us.
+Luckily, the release train hasn't stopped in 2021.

-With the PlayStation 5 and Xbox Series X/S now out and the Switch still going strong, there are loads of new games on the horizon, including some we thought we’d be playing by now.
-We're starting to see big games trick out and then there’s plenty more expected as the year goes on, including the return of beloved franchise and plenty of fresh fare, as well.
+With the PlayStation 5 and Xbox Series X/S now out and the Switch still going strong, there are loads of upcoming games on the horizon, including some we thought we’d be playing by now.
+We're halfway through the year now, but there's plenty more on the back half, including the return of beloved franchises and plenty of fresh fare as well.

-Here’s our initial list of our most anticipated games of 2021, but stay tuned: we will be expanding this list and then updating regularly throughout the year as games release and new titles are announced.
+Here’s our current list of our most anticipated upcoming games of 2021, but stay tuned: we will be expanding this list and then updating regularly throughout the year as games release and new titles are announced.